Deadlift

 Traditional cardio workout, just as a warm-up, has a minimal number of benefits because it doesn’t do anything to increase the range of motion of the neural drive or working joints to the working muscles.

-However, cardio training is all about working hard.
-You can still work hard even if your muscles are fatigued, and elevate your heart rate and burn a lot of calories.
+Another common mistake you make in the gym is misunderstanding the nature of cardio training.
+Cardio training is all about working hard.
+You can still work hard even if your muscles are fatigued, elevate your heart rate, and burn a lot of calories.
 Simply put: Cardio training is effort-based and lifting is performance-based.
+Not recognizing this difference can lead to ineffective workouts and slower progress.

 6. Inadequate hydration